isralduke/thatbook/23-isaiah.md

 > <a name="65:11">65:11</a> But as for you who abandon the Lord
 > and forget about worshiping at my holy mountain,
 > who prepare a feast for the god called ‘Fortune,’
-> and fill up wine jugs for the god called ‘Destiny’—
+> and fill up wine jugs for the god called ‘Destiny’ —
 > <a name="65:12">65:12</a> I predestine you to die by the sword,
 > all of you will kneel down at the slaughtering block,
 > because I called to you, and you did not respond,